SteamServerUI/SteamServerUI/readme.md

 ## 🙌 Contributing

+> [!IMPORTANT]
+> This project is licensed under the SSUI [LICENSE](LICENSE) and does NOT allow redistribution.
+> Instead of forking, join the [Discord](https://discord.gg/8n3vN92MyJ) and state your intentions or [Open an issue](https://github.com/SteamServerUI/SteamServerUI/issues).

 SteamServerUI is a community effort, and we’d love your input (but no pressure).
 Got a bug?
 [Open an issue](https://github.com/SteamServerUI/SteamServerUI/issues).
 Got a runfile for your favorite game?
 Share it!
 See the [Contributing Guidelines](https://github.com/SteamServerUI/SteamServerUI/wiki/Contributing) for details.
-The License is there to protect this project, not to scare you away.
-It's Read-Source anyway!
+The License is here to protect this project, not to scare you away.

 Special thanks to:
 - **@mitoskalandiel**: For the galaxy-brain idea to go beyond Stationeers, and providing me with a powerful Linux Server to test on!